sagemath/sage-numerical-backends-gurobi/README.md

     Type "help()" for help
     gurobi>

-If this does not work, adjust your ``PATH`` or create symbolic links so that ``gurobi.sh`` is found.
+If this does not work, adjust your ``PATH`` (or create symbolic links) so that ``gurobi.sh`` is found.

-This package finds the Gurobi installation using `gurobi.sh` in your ``PATH``.
+This package finds the Gurobi installation using the `GUROBI_HOME` environment variable.
+(On macOS, it suffices to have `gurobi.sh` in your ``PATH``.)
-Alternative methods of configuration are the following:

-- set the `GUROBI_HOME` environment variable,
-- or set compiler/linker flags appropriately.
+An alternative method of build configuration is to set compiler/linker flags appropriately.

 Install this package from PyPI using

     $ sage -python -m pip install sage-numerical-backends-gurobi

+or from a checked out source tree using

+    $ sage -python -m pip install .

 or from GitHub using